Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fix the Peace Essence recipe not being craftable by the proper items.
 - Fix the BiblioCraft Armor Stand ignoring the Curse of Binding (Universal Tweaks).
 - Fix the BiblioCraft Armor Stand using the wrong slot numbers (Universal Tweaks).
+- Fix the BiblioCraft Fancy Signs rendering items and blocks incorrectly (Universal Tweaks).
+- Fix the BiblioCraft Antique Atlas and Clipboard rendering incorrectly when the player is left-handed (Universal Tweaks).
 - Fix all BiblioCraft Tile Entities not having a critical method for its IItemHandler, causing numerous crashes (Universal Tweaks).
 - Fix BiblioCraft inventories not properly transferring items (Universal Tweaks).
 - Fix removing itemstacks from BiblioCraft shelves incorrectly copying the itemstack, losing critical data (Universal Tweaks).